 The most important thing in seeking a divorce in Florida is to ensure that one of the parties has lived in Florida for at least 6 months.
 “To obtain a dissolution of marriage, one of the parties to the marriage must reside 6 months in the state before the filing of the petition.”
 FLA.
 Stat.
 Sec.
 61.021.

 A copy of the marriage certificate from the state, county or country you were married in or any other documents relating to the wedding or marriage are not necessary to obtain a divorce in Florida.
 It is enough that you plead (which simply means to state) in your petition for dissolution that you were once married, and that you or your partner have since lived in Florida for at least 6 months.
 If the opposing party does not challenge those facts, the court (without any other information to the contrary) will take you at your word that you were married.

 In conclusion: if you were lawfully married and you’ve lived in Florida for 6 months, you may get divorced in Florida.

 The only remaining question is “where in Florida can you get divorced?”
 If you or your spouse currently live in Naples, Florida you can file for divorce in Collier County.
 If you both live in other counties but have significant attachment to Collier County (you have houses or children in Naples, Florida) then you may be allowed to file in Collier County as well.

 In lieu of a divorce, you can always inquire into getting an annulment.

 There still is one last corollary.
 While you may get divorced in Florida, you may have signed a prenuptial agreement which specified that your divorce follows the laws of another state (usually the state you signed the prenuptial agreement in).
 This creates the awkward situation of divorcing in Florida while educating the Florida judge as to the other state’s divorce laws.

-Contact my Naples, Florida law office for a free consultation and I’ll help guide you through the entire divorce process.
+Contact my Naples, Florida family law office for a free consultation and I’ll help guide you through the entire Florida divorce process.